Central American Relief Efforts

 preventive care, health education and training for the local communities.

-Covid-19 has halted our brigades for the remainder of this year, but our work has not stopped.
+Covid-19 has halted our brigades but our work has not stopped and we plan on returning this year, 2021!

 Cape C A R E S is achieving more with our initiatives than ever before.
 We are working on many exciting projects to help improve the lives of others, and are very proud of the progress we continue to make.
 Learn more about what we do, who we help, and how we work to promote positive change.